Proofs¶

 checks must be perfomed to ensure the compatibility of the systems corresponding to the applied formulas, e.g. applying an axiom over system

-is valid, but the converse is not;some formula manipulations occur when trying to mix global and local formulas, e.g. when applying a global formula to a local formula.
+[any]to a formula over system[default]is valid, but the converse is not;some formula manipulations occur when trying to mix global and local formulas, e.g. when applying a global formula to a local formula.

 Reduction¶

-Several tactics (e.g., simpl
+Several tactics (e.g., simpl and auto) rely on a

 reduction engine.
 This engine repeatedly applies several